-In the shadow of Gates of the Arctic’s tallest peaks, is a seldom traveled backpacking route.
+In the shadow of Gates of the Arctic’s tallest peaks is a seldom traveled backpacking route.
 Hike with us through the mountains and beyond to the Noatak River.

 Alaska backpacking tours are an opportunity to travel lightly through the Arctic wilderness.
 These guided trips offer a chance to appreciate the landscape step by step, and to experience the Arctic at your own pace.